Special maternity allowance

 You can get a special maternity allowance if you have to stay off work before the maternity allowance period, and

 - you are in your work exposed to chemical substances, radiation or an infectious disease

 - the possibility of exposure cannot be prevented, and

 - your employer cannot reassign you for the duration of the pregnancy.

 The risk factors are defined in the Health Insurance Decree.

-Another requirement is that you must have been entitled to coverage under the Finnish social security system for at least 180 days immediately before the expected due date for your child.
-Periods of insurance spent in other EU/EEA countries, Switzerland or Israel may count towards the 180-day requirement.
+Another requirement for receiving special maternity allowance is that you must have been covered by the Finnish social security system for at least 180 days immediately before the expected due date.
+This residence requirement can also include time during which you have had health insurance coverage in another EU/EEA country, Switzerland, the United Kingdom or Israel.
 If you move to Finland from another country, see the section From other countries to Finland.

 Any special maternity allowance you receive does not reduce the regular maternity allowance.
 The special maternity allowance is paid until the maternity allowance period begins.
 If the circumstances at work can be made safe or the contract of employment ends, payment of the special maternity allowance ends as well.
 You cannot work for another employer while in receipt of the special maternity allowance.